dtinit/data-transfer-project/index-staging.md

 Partners may host an instance of Data Transfer Project configured to their needs on any docker-based platform.
 Google Cloud Platform and Microsoft Azure already have pre-built tools for hosting Data Transfer Project.

 ### Contribute To The Platform
-If you would like to write an API to a new data type and/or extend the DTP framework see Developer Documentation on the Data Transfer Project Github site.
+If you would like to write an API to a new data type and/or extend the DTP framework see [Developer Documentation](https://github.com/google/data-transfer-project/blob/master/Documentation/Developer.md) on the [Data Transfer Project Github site](https://github.com/google/data-transfer-project).

 ## **Docs & Reference**

 +  [Data Transfer Project Whitepaper](Temp_Whitepaper.pdf)
    +  ADD ABSTRACT when written
-+  Walk-through Video/Screencast
++  Walk-through Video/Screencast (TBD)

 ## **About Us**